wDirectDev/example3/README.md

 ## Using included scripts of free-queue library

-### Build WebAssembly library in root ./build directory of free-queue Project
+### Build WebAssembly library to ./build  directory in root of free-queue Project
 ```bash
 chmod +x ./wp-build.sh
 ./wp-build.sh